processone/docs.ejabberd.im/content/admin/configuration/listen.md

 # ejabberd_http_ws

-This module enables XMPP communication over Websocket connection as described in [`RFC 7395`](https://tools.ietf.org/html/rfc7395).
+This module enables XMPP communication over WebSocket connection as described in [`RFC 7395`](https://tools.ietf.org/html/rfc7395).

-## Enabling Websocket support
+## Enabling WebSocket support

 To enable this module it must have handler added to `request_handlers` section of `ejabberd_http` listener: